Brett Harper: Career

 In 2007 with Binghamton, Harper was named to the Eastern League Mid-season and post-season All-Star teams while hitting .296 with 24 home runs and 88 RBIs.

 He was invited to spring training by the San Francisco Giants in 2008 and spent the season with the Triple-A Fresno Grizzlies, hitting .315 with 20 home runs and 59 RBIs.

 Harper began 2009 with the Las Vegas 51s in the Toronto Blue Jays system and hit .274 with 15 home runs in 79 games before he was released by the Blue Jays.
 He was quickly signed by the Los Angeles Dodgers and assigned to the Albuquerque Isotopes.

 In June 2010 Harper signed a contract with the Yokohama BayStars for the remainder of the 2010 season with a club option for 2011.

-He signed with the Diablos Rojos del México of the Mexican Baseball League for the 2016 season.
-He was traded to the Guerreros de Oaxaca on April 19, 2016.
+He signed with the Diablos Rojos del México of the Mexican Baseball League for the 2016 season, then was traded to the Guerreros de Oaxaca on April 19, 2016.

 Harper is currently Head Coaching Instructor of Canes Baseball AZ, a youth club baseball program in Scottsdale, Arizona.